pofulu/sparkar-pftween/README.md

-# PFTween.ts
+# PFTween

 ![index](https://github.com/pofulu/sparkar-pftween/blob/master/README.assets/index.gif?raw=true)

-**PFTween** is a wrapped Spark AR animation script package.
+**PFTween** is a Spark AR library for tweening animation.

-You can use the similar syntax to [DOTween](http://dotween.demigiant.com) to create animation with JavaScript in Spark AR.
+You can use the similar syntax to [DOTween](http://dotween.demigiant.com) to create animation with JavaScript/TypeScript in Spark AR.

 ## Install